DogeRiddle/tomriddlebot/README.md

 To use: type "!punch user" in any channel that the bot is in

 Bot will reply with a /me punches weaboo

+For the quote script, you MUST create a quotes.txt file on your PC.

+Bot also requires Requests to be put into your lib folder